osboo/dockerfiles/Compose files/mojibake/README.md

 TO START:

 cd to the directory and start the containers

     cd mojibake/

     docker-compose up -d

 TO DO:
 -------------------------
-- Send the logs somewhere, maybe a logstash container and then ship them off?
+- Send the logs somewhere, maybe a [logstash-forwarder](https://github.com/elastic/logstash-forwarder) container and then ship them off?